-Roll angle constraints can be specified to avoid contamination by off-axis sources, as described above, or to help separate the dispersed spectra of multiple sources in the cross-dispersion direction.
+Roll angle constraints can be specified to avoid contamination by off-axis sources, as described above, or to help separate the dispersed spectra of multiple sources in the crossdispersion direction.
 The maximum separation between dispersed LETG spectra of two sources is obviously one that places the sources in a line perpendicular to the dispersion axis.

 It is important to remember that roll angle constraints will also impose restrictions on the dates of target availability as discussed in Chapter 3.
 Exact restrictions depend on celestial position.
-Their impact can be examined using the observation visualizer tool.
+Their impact can be examined using the observation visualizer tool (downloadable from the CIAO home page http://cxc.harvard.edu/ciao/.